 Work on the Goal with Your Child

-Modeling the behavior that is in the goal, doing the task with your child, or sitting with them while they do it will not only help them to be more successful, you’re setting aside a special time during the day.
-Also, if they see you doing something, like brushing your teeth or eating your vegetables, you’re more likely to do it too.
+Instead of helping your child create a Resolution and then turn it over to them to do, you’ll want to work on it with them in order for them to stick with it.
+Modeling the behavior that is in the goal, doing the task with your child, or sitting with them while they do it will not only help them to be more successful, you’re making it a special time during the day.
+Also, if they see you doing the activity or working on the Resolution, like brushing your teeth or eating your vegetables, your child is more likely to do it too.

 Don’t Focus on Willpower